CodeYourFuture/syllabus/docs/js-core-2/week-1/lesson.md

 ## Learning Objectives

-By the end of this lesson students should be able to:
+By the end of this lesson trainees should be able to:

 - Define what an object is in JavaScript
 - Be able to write code that can use an object to store data